 Aside from the three easy steps above, here’s how you can successfully migrate OneDrive files.

 - Create a migration connection – This is where you’ll establish the connection between the source account and your destination.

 - Create migration policies – This stage allows you to define the migration scope of objects and permissions, enable user mapping, and manage sensitivity labels of files for OneDrive for Business Migration.
 This provides a higher level of security to your data.

 - Create routes for users and permissions – This allows you to create routes that match the source properties with your destination account.
 This will that only the right users will have access upon migration completion.

 Afterward, you’ll have a comprehensive dashboard where you can monitor the status of your migration and export a detailed report to have a clearer view of the project.

 It’s always a good precaution to check possible risks when doing a migration, but it’s better if the migration tool will help you successfully complete tasks with no hassles and can ensure a safe and secure process.
-Check out this link to learn more about FLY and to start your free trial today!
+See how useful the tool is firsthand and start your free trial today!